 In addition to multi-node fulfillment, Port Logistics Group has invested heavily in sustainability strategies to lower our carbon footprint across our network.
 This includes the use of solar power for our warehouses, sustainable packaging solutions, and automatic lighting to reduce waste and energy usage.

 One of the toughest parts of being a retailer is that demand is always changing; as we move between seasons and holiday periods, the peaks and troughs associated with each make it extremely challenging to plan and execute a year-round fulfillment strategy.

 Furthermore, your fulfillment needs can undergo rapid changes according to business expansion, supply chain logistics, or changing consumer behavior across retail channels.
 As a merchant, this necessitates the ability to pivot your fulfillment strategy when the need arises.

-As a nationwide fulfillment expert with 18 keystone facilities across the United States and an international network of partner facilities, Whiplash is a well-resourced provider with years of experience in developing robust multi-node fulfillment strategies.
-With 6.5 million square feet of warehouse space available to assist merchants in bringing themselves closer to key local markets, we are on hand to help you exceed consumer expectations.
+As a nationwide fulfillment expert with 25 keystone facilities across the United States and an international network of partner facilities, Ryder E-commerce by Whiplash is a well-resourced provider with years of experience in developing robust multi-node fulfillment strategies.
+With 10+ million square feet of warehouse space available to assist merchants in bringing themselves closer to key local markets, we are on-hand to help you exceed consumer expectations.

 288 Mayo Ave., City of Industry, CA 91789